vlang/vab/docs/docs.md

  ```bash
  v -d vab_allow_extra_commands ~/.vmodules/vab
  ```
-2. Install the *extra command*:
+2. Install the [`larpon/vab-sdl`](https://github.com/larpon/vab-sdl/) *extra command*:
  ```bash
  vab install extra larpon/vab-sdl
  ```
-3. Build your application that uses ['vlang/sdl'](https://github.com/vlang/sdl/), example:
+3. Build your application that uses ['vlang/sdl'](https://github.com/vlang/sdl/), for example:
  ```bash
  vab sdl ~/.vmodules/sdl/examples/basic_window -o /tmp/sdl_app.apk
  ```
+Notice how the *extra command* name `vab-sdl` is called as `vab sdl`.
- You should now be able to install `/tmp/sdl_app.apk` on your device and run the example
+You should now be able to install `/tmp/sdl_app.apk` on your device and run the example without the need to do anything special.

 **NOTE** Use `vab doctor` to see more detailed information about *extra commands* including where they are installed and more.